 Travel by road to Takayama stopping enroute at Inami for a sake wooden cup making experience and sake tasting.

-Next, continue to the UNESCO World Heritage-listed Shirakawago Village which is famous for its farmhouses built in gasshozukuri architectural style and take time to explore the village to get a glimpse of rural Japan.
-Continue to Takayama.
+Next, continue to the UNESCO World Heritage-listed Shirakawago Village which is famous for its farmhouses built in gassho-zukuri architectural style.

+Take time to explore the village to get a glimpse of rural Japan.
+Afterwards, continue to Takayama.